elegant-scipy/elegant-scipy/markdown/ch5.markdown

 VI(A, B) = H(A | B) + H(B | A)
 $$

-In the segmentation context, "days" become "pixels", and "rain" and "month" become "label in automated segmentation (AS)" and "label ground truth (GT)".
+Back in the image segmentation context, "days" become "pixels", and "rain" and "month" become "label in automated segmentation (AS)" and "label ground truth (GT)".
 Then, the conditional entropy of the automatic segmentation given the ground truth measures how much additional